cash2one/newsman/README.md

 image is content-sensitive; checking if the content of the image matches its description, etc.

-* `alert-maitenance`: provides code to watch over the running databases and the like; clean and restore obsolete data.
+* `alert-maintenance`: provides code to watch over the running databases and the like; clean and restore obsolete data.

 * `scraper`: scrapes RSS resources for news, blogs and images; APIs of SNS, APIs of SNS-based images, and streams.